Double glazing is more energy-efficient than single glazing, it reduces noise more effectively and it’s more secure, but how does it actually work?

 Minimising conductivity elsewhere

 While the gas layer between the panes is a good insulator, traditional double glazing still loses heat through conduction.
 In older windows, aluminium spacers were placed between the panes of glass to seal the unit, but metal spacers actually conduct heat between the two panes.
-These spacers allow warmth to travel from the inner pane to the outer even if it struggles to get through the layer of air or argon.
+These spacers allow warmth to travel from the inner pane to the outer even if it struggles to get through the layer of air or argon, preventing older double glazing from working effectively.

 However, this problem is eliminated by newer double glazing styles that you can buy from innovative manufacturers like KLG Rutland.
 These improved windows make use of Warm Edge technology, which uses insulating plastic spacers instead of aluminium.
 Composite plastic spacers form another barrier to any heat that tries to pass through the window, creating a complete layer of insulation between the panes.